 75 Klinische Versuche (Clinical Trials) II (X ZR 68/94) [1998] R.P.C.
 423 BGH (Ger).

-In contrast in Welcome v Parexel76 the Paris District Court held that clinical trials of reformulated acyclovir fell within the exception, even though they were of a large scale.
+In contrast, in Welcome v Parexel76 the Paris District Court held that clinical trials of reformulated acyclovir fell within the exception, even though they were of a large scale.

 In the light of such inconsistencies, Directive 2004/27 amending the European Medicines Code sought to echo (to an extent) the approach of the US Bolar exception.
 Though the product of political compromise and awkwardly drafted,77 the Directive sought to ensure that trials (and consequential practical requirements) performed by generic pharmaceutical manufacturers on a patented active ingredient to meet European marketing authorisation requirements (under the “abridged” procedure)78 would not constitute patent infringement.79 Unhelpfully, different countries within the European Union enacted the provisions of the Directive in different ways and this has led some differences in the scope of this exception across the Union.
 In addition, states have sought individually to expand the scope of the Bolar exception.
 For example, with the hope of making the United Kingdom (UK) an attractive place to conduct commercial clinical trials, the UK introduced a new experimental use exception.80 This provided that anything done for the purposes of a medicinal product assessment that would otherwise constitute an infringement of originator’s pharmaceutical patent would be regarded as being done for experimental purposes relating to the subject-matter of the invention.
 This was clearly a significant expansion of the exception beyond those activities required solely to meet the requirements of the abridged procedure (the subject of the “original” Bolar exception under the Directive).